 The Disclosure Committee, as described below, was established by us to ensure compliance with the reporting requirements established by the SEC and is made up of certain key employees of the Company.
-The Disclosure Committee currently consists of Joseph A. García (Senior Executive Vice President, Chief Financial Officer, Chief Administrative Officer and Secretary) the chairman of the committee, Melanie Montenegro (Corporate Counsel), Frank Flores (Chief Revenue Officer of Radio Segment), Cynthia Hudson (Chief Creative Officer of MegaTV), Frank Soricelli (Corporate Controller), José Molina (Vice President of Finance), Ana Zuliani (Internal Controls Manager) and Nelson Santos (Vice President of Management Information Systems).
+The Disclosure Committee currently consists of Joseph A. García (Senior Executive Vice President, CFO, Chief Administrative Officer and Secretary), the chairman of the committee, Melanie Montenegro (Corporate Counsel), Frank Flores (Chief Revenue Officer of Radio Segment), Frank Soricelli (Corporate Controller), José Molina (Vice President of Finance) and Nelson Santos (Vice President of Management Information Systems).

 The general purpose of the Disclosure Committee is to design, establish and maintain a system of controls and procedures to ensure that information required to be disclosed in the reports and statements filed by us pursuant to the Exchange Act, is reported in conformity with the rules and forms of the SEC.
-The Disclosure Committee assists the CEO, the Chief Financial Officer (the "CFO") and the Audit Committee in monitoring (i) the integrity of the financial statements, policies, procedures and the internal financial and disclosure controls and risks of the Company, and (ii) our compliance with regulatory requirements, to the extent that these policies, procedures and controls may generate either financial or non-financial disclosures in our filings with the SEC.
+The Disclosure Committee assists the CEO, CFO and the Audit Committee in monitoring (i) the integrity of the financial statements, policies, procedures and the internal financial and disclosure controls and risks of the Company, and (ii) our compliance with regulatory requirements, to the extent that these policies, procedures and controls may generate either financial or non-financial disclosures in our filings with the SEC.